vbgl/easycrypt/README.md

 ### On Win32

+WARNING: wodi is no more maintained.
+We are thinking on a new way of installing EasyCrypt requirements on Windows.

 WARNING: the instructions are given for the 32bit version of cygwin.
 Replace 32- by 64- if you are using the 64bit version.